 Helping you keep healthy in later life

 Ageing does not necessarily mean that we will experience increased pain or stiffness.
-However, if this does become a problem, people often find that treatment and advice from an osteopath can complement GP care and pharmaceutical products.
+However, if this does become a problem, people often find that treatment and advice from an osteopath can help.
+Importantly, osteopathy can also complement GP care and pharmaceutical products.

 How can your osteopath help?